department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/research-plan.md

   -   be able to participate from a laptop/desktop device
   -   have Zoom downloaded prior to the session
   -   know how to screen share
-  -   Note that our prototype isn't compatible with assistive technology
+  -   be able to access and use the prototype without assistive technology (prototype is not compatible)
 - At least 3 people who identify as other than straight or heterosexual
 - At least 3 people who identify as other than cis-gender
 - At least 1 person younger than 30